 It’s never a… nice experience.

-Using public toilets is never great.
-It smells, it's grubby... and just generally dirty (even the ones that are cleaned regularly).
+Using a public toilet is never a great experience.
+It smells, it’s grubby… and just generally dirty (even the ones that are cleaned regularly).

 But if you’re bursting to go, you don’t really have an option, do you?

 Many of us fret about using public toilets because we’re scared that we’ll catch something, but according to a UK NHS physician, Dr Preethi Daniel, it’s highly unlikely.

 Dr Preethi said that one of the most common questions she’s asked is if it’s possible to catch a sexually transmitted disease, to which she said: “To contract these diseases the germs would have to be directly transferred from the toilet seat to your genital tract, or through an open wound or sore on your legs or buttocks.

 “You are more likely to be struck by lightning whilst riding a flying pig than catching a sexually transmitted disease from a public toilet seat, so please don’t worry.”